Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Explore More on Portfolio Strategy

-International stock investing is not an exotic strategy for sophisticated traders — it is a fundamental principle of sound portfolio construction that every investor should consider.
-The world’s economy extends far beyond U.S. borders, and confining your investments to a single country, no matter how dominant that country’s market may seem today, introduces unnecessary concentration risk.
+International stock investing is not an exotic strategy reserved for sophisticated traders; it is a fundamental principle of sound portfolio construction that every investor should consider.
+The world economy extends well beyond US borders, and confining investments to a single country, however dominant that country’s market may appear today, introduces unnecessary concentration risk.

 The case for international diversification rests on solid foundations: decades of academic research, the mathematical benefits of combining imperfectly correlated assets, the cyclical nature of regional market leadership, and the practical reality that nearly half of the world’s investment opportunities exist outside the United States.
-The “lost decade” of 2000-2009 serves as a powerful reminder that U.S. market dominance is not a permanent condition.
+The “lost decade” of 2000 to 2009 serves as a clear reminder that US market dominance is not a permanent condition.

 The practical barriers to international investing have largely disappeared.
-With low-cost ETFs like VXUS and IXUS, any investor with a standard brokerage account can access thousands of companies across dozens of countries for just a few basis points in annual fees.
-ADRs provide an equally accessible path for those who prefer to select individual foreign companies.
-The tools are available; the question is whether you choose to use them.
+With low-cost ETFs such as VXUS and IXUS, any investor holding a standard brokerage account can access thousands of companies across dozens of countries for a few basis points in annual fees.
+ADRs provide an equally accessible path for investors who prefer to select individual foreign companies.
+The tools are available; the question is whether to use them.

-For most investors, allocating 20-40% of equity holdings to international stocks — split between developed markets (Europe, Japan, Canada, Australia) and emerging markets (India, Brazil, Southeast Asia) — provides the best balance of diversification benefit and practical simplicity.
-Start with a broad international ETF, maintain consistent exposure regardless of which region is currently in favor, and resist the temptation to concentrate entirely in whatever market has performed best in the recent past.
+For most investors, allocating 20 to 40 per cent of equity holdings to international stocks—split between developed markets (Europe, Japan, Canada, Australia) and emerging markets (India, Brazil, Southeast Asia)—provides the best balance of diversification benefit and practical simplicity.
+Beginning with a broad international ETF, maintaining consistent exposure regardless of which region is currently in favour, and resisting the temptation to concentrate entirely in whichever market has performed best in the recent past constitutes a sound approach.

-The goal of international stock investing is not to find the next hot market or to time the rotation between U.S. and foreign stocks.
-The goal is to build a portfolio that is resilient across a wide range of economic scenarios — one that does not depend on any single country, currency, or market cycle for its long-term success.
-That is true diversification, and it is one of the few genuinely free lunches in investing.
+The objective of international stock investing is neither to identify the next high-performing market nor to time the rotation between US and foreign stocks.
+The objective is to build a portfolio that is resilient across a wide range of economic scenarios—one that does not depend on any single country, currency, or market cycle for its long-term success.
+This is the substance of diversification, and it represents one of the few genuinely free lunches in investing.

 References